 Key Stage 4 (years 10 & 11)

 Students in Year 10 are offered the opportunity to narrow the subjects that they specialise in by following one of three option pathways: EBacc, Academic and Academic/Vocational.
 All students study GCSEs in English, English Literature, Maths, Science and a Humanities subject.
 These are then supplemented with three options from their chosen pathways.
-The three option pathways offer a comprehensive range of academic and vocational subjects that include: Business Studies, Motor Vehicle, Performing Arts, Creative Media, French, Design and Technology, Health and Social Care, PE and Art.
+The three option pathways offer a comprehensive range of academic and vocational subjects that include: Business Studies, Performing Arts, Modern Foreign Languages, Design and Technology, Health and Social Care, PE and Art.
 Mostly these subjects are delivered through a GCSE syllabus with some BTEC and OCR.
 The option pathways also allow our most able students to opt for three separate sciences as part of a more challenging academic pathway.
-To maximise the performance of our least able students within the core subjects of English and maths they are provided with addition support in these areas instead of a third option choice.

 STEM pathways at Key Stage 4

 The academy offers students a number of academic and vocational STEM pathways that support and encourage students to choose STEM education and employment routes.
 The Science and Technology Faculty has relationships with STEM employers, further and higher education institutions who offer information, advice and guidance; mentoring and work place projects to students linked to future STEM careers, including dedicated routes for medical, dental and veterinary careers; engineering; programming; coding and enterprise.